Fcmam5/state-of-dz-swe-2024/website/docs/insights/cloud-and-devops.md

   bar [471,35,5,3,1]
 ```

-As anyone would expect, [Git](https://git-scm.com/) is the most used solution by 91% of our participants.
+As expected, [Git](https://git-scm.com/) is the most used solution by 91% of our participants.

 However, we see that 6% are not using any version-control-system in their projects.
 In large companies, we see that some system administrators, security professionals, Telco and database engineers don't use VCS at their work.